jacklul/asuswrt-scripts/README.md

 This script will prevent your LAN from accessing the internet through the WAN interface.

 There might be a small window after router boots and before this script runs when you can connect through the WAN interface but there is no way to avoid this on the official firmware.

+> [!TIP]
+> On Asuswrt-Merlin you should use build-in VPN killswitch function instead.

 _Recommended to use [`service-event.sh`](#user-content-service-eventsh) as well._